arestrom/PugetSoundShellfishDB/README.md

-# Proposed Database for the WDFW Puget Sound Shellfish Unit
+# Proposed Puget Sound Shellfish Database

-A repository for the Data Dictionary and create scripts for the proposed WDFW Puget Sound Shellfish database.
-The data dictionary can be found at:
+A repository for the proposed WDFW Puget Sound Shellfish database.
+The Data Dictionary can be found at: